Along the Kootenai River in northwestern Montana, we’re stopping subdivision in a key wildlife corridor.

 Shore up the middle of the Cabinet-Yaak and the potential for connected bear habitat from Canada to central Idaho becomes significantly greater.
 With Wild River located in a natural bottleneck near the confluence of the Kootenai and Yaak rivers, the corridor just needs protection.

 Vital Ground protected habitat on the north end of the linkage in 2014—our Yaak Mountain property, which borders U.S. Forest Service land extending northeast into the Purcells.
-Directly across Highway 2, we’ve teamed with Y2Y on successive purchases in 2017 and 2018 to protect 42.5 undeveloped acres, followed by an upcoming 10-acre purchase in 2019.
+Directly across Highway 2, we’ve teamed with Y2Y on successive purchases in 2017 and 2018 to protect 42.5 undeveloped acres, followed by a 10-acre purchase in 2019 and an additional 3-acre acquisition in 2020.
 Under our stewardship, these lots will be restored as vital connective wildlife habitat, for grizzlies, Canada lynx and many other wide-ranging species, not to mention the endangered white sturgeon and threatened bull trout that swim the Kootenai.

 Across the river lie public lands that open into the Cabinet Mountains.
 Wild River is the missing piece—it’s that simple.